This programme will accept applications in 2021. (No admission for 2020 entry)

 Education Studies gives students the chance to study teaching and learning from an interdisciplinary perspective.
 Students will study early childhood/school education from psychological, sociological, philosophical, pedagogical and other perspectives.
 Students will develop a range of skills necessary for professional practice, such as problem-solving, critical thinking, creativity, communication, social interaction, ethical decision making and global perspectives.
 Education Studies helps students appreciate the importance of professional excellence, ethical responsibility and innovation to the role of a teacher.
 We aim for our graduates to become beginning teachers who are caring and competent, intellectually enthusiastic, socially committed, and globally aware.

 Final Year Project

-Students will complete the final year project in the final year of study.
+Students will complete either an Honours Project or a Capstone Project in the final year of study.

 Career Prospects/Professional Qualifications